 - Lisbon Street Art Tour — €25–€35 per person, 3 hours

-- Underdogs Gallery — sometimes runs limited curator-led tours
+- Underdogs Gallery — occasionally runs limited curator-led tours

 Tile and Architecture Tours

-For travelers fascinated by azulejos.
-Visits significant historic tile installations across Baixa, Chiado, and (sometimes) the National Tile Museum.
+For travelers drawn to azulejos.
+Visits significant historic tile installations across Baixa, Chiado, and sometimes the National Tile Museum.

 Cost: €30–€55 per person.